1998 Kremlin Cup

 The 1998 Kremlin Cup was a tennis tournament played on indoor carpet courts at the Olympic Stadium in Moscow in Russia that was part of the World Series of the 1998 ATP Tour and of Tier I of the 1998 WTA Tour.
-The men's tournament was held from 9 November through 15 November 1998, while the women's tournament was held from 20 October through 25 October 1998.
-Yevgeny Kafelnikov and Mary Pierce won the singles title.
+The men's tournament was held from 9 November through 15 November 1998, while the women's tournament was held from 19 October through 25 October 1998.
+Yevgeny Kafelnikov and Mary Pierce won the singles titles.